TeyyaM/Chronicle/README.md

 ## Getting started!

+## Dependencies

+- react 17.0.2
+- typescript 4.2.4
+- node 14.16.0
+- npm 6.14.11
+- pgSQL 9.5.25

 Fork this repository, then clone your fork onto your machine.

 You will need **TWO** terminal windows/tabs to run this (or some other plan for running two Node processes).

 Firstly, in either terminal, you will need to create the database.
 Run `psql -U development`, enter the password `development`, then run `CREATE DATABASE chronicle_development;`.
 Once that is done, you can exist postgres with `\q` and proceed on to the other instructions.
-This _does_ require having postgressSQL on your machine.
+Reminder: this _does_ require having postgressSQL on your machine.

 In one terminal, `cd` into `react-front-end`.
 Run `npm install` to install the dependencies.
 Then run `npm start` and go to `localhost:3000` in your browser.